| | | | | | | | |

 How To Make Classic Deviled Eggs

-1. Boil the eggs: When they are cool, peel and slice in half.
+1. Boil the eggs: Peel and slice in half when they are cool.

 2. Make the filling: Mix together the egg yolk, vinegar, sugar, salt, mayo, and mustard.
 Mash the filling together with a fork until smooth.
 You can also use a hand mixer to blend the filling together.